simonjwright/FreeRTOS-Ada/test-microbit/README.md

 # micro:bit tests and demos #

-There are three programs built by `make` (or `gprbuild`, but `make` goes on to build hex files that can be dropped onto the micro:bit):
+There are four programs built by `make` (or `gprbuild`, but `make` goes on to build hex files that can be dropped onto the micro:bit):

 * `circle` displays a circle running round the LEDs: pressing button A alters the speed, button B alters the direction (clockwise/anticlockwise).
 The buttons are interrupt-driven.

 * `events` demonstrates `Timing_Events`.
 The top-left LED (row 1, column 1) flashes every 2 seconds, the LED in row 4, column 5 flashes every 5 seconds. _Why not the bottom right LED? because of the complicated mapping of GPIOs to LEDS_.

 * `seconds` checks out `Clock` functionality by flashing the centre LED once a second.
 You get to time a number of flashes with a stopwatch to make sure it really is once a second.

+* `accelerometer` displays a single LED: if the card is level, in the centre; as the card is tilted, the lit LED moves to the lowest edge.

 The tests interact with the micro:bit hardware using the [Ada\_Drivers\_Library](https://github.com/AdaCore/Ada_Drivers_Library).
 Configure it using that library's `project_wizard.py`:
 ```